Learning isn't all about memory

 This kind of learning is, then, subconscious.
 Think of all the times you've thought about something, and another thought has popped into your head unbidden.
 Or smelled something, and remembered another time you smelled that same thing.
 We don’t need to actively make connections between related things in our minds, when these relationships are predictable.
 This kind of learning saves us work.

-- We learn some things easier than others.
+- We learn some things more easily than others, for example:

 - The closer together the pairing, the quicker we learn.

 - If the stimulus comes after the thing you are trying to pair it with, you won’t learn the relationship.

 - Some stimuli seem to actually be something we’re primed for from birth.
 We learn much faster when we pair things with certain stimuli like snakes or spiders – a phenomenon thought to be responsible for some of our phobias.

 - If the pairing doesn’t happen for a while, you’ll lose the automatic response (called extinguishing)

 - Sometimes, even when a response has extinguished, it’ll happen randomly sometimes (called spontaneous recovery)